Lowox History, Family Crest & Coats of Arms

-England in the wave of migration following the Norman Conquest of 1066.
+Lowox is one of the names that was brought to England in the wave of migration following the Norman Conquest of 1066.
 The Lowox family lived in Lancashire.
 Tower indicates that the original bearer lived in the tower of a castle.
+In Normandy, the name was originally "De Tours, [having] descended from the Umfrevilles of Normandy, Barons of Prudhoe."

 Early Origins of the Lowox family